chickenspaceprogram/c-utils/README.md

 ## Features

-- Generic allocator API
+- Generic allocator interface
-- Arena allocator
-- Assorted debugging/"safety" allocators
-- Datastructures:
-    - Hashmap
-    - Vector/Arraylist
-    - Deque
-    - Min-heap
-    - C11 threads (wrapper for pthreads)
+- A couple types of arenas
+- A system CSPRNG interface
+- A secure hash function for use in hashmaps
+- A hashmap implemented with quadratic probing (chaining hashmap planned also)
+- Bit manipulation and overflow checking functions
+- An assert macro that asserts in both release and debug builds
+- A halfhearted string library